o-daneel/Lunii.RE/ANALYSIS.md

 * **Length** : variable
 * **Key** : generic

-This file is the Song Index that stores all resources available for the `XXXXYYYY` story.
+This file is the Story Index that stores all resources available for the `XXXXYYYY` story.
 It is a text plain file (not ciphered).
-The file is organized as a list of 12 Bytes strings
+The file is organized as a list of ``12 char strings``
 ```
 000\AABBCCDD000\BBCCDDEE...000\CCDDEEFF
 ```